Alfred von Neipperg: Personal life

 On 19 March 1840, he married Princess Marie Friederike Charlotte of Württemberg (1816–1887).
-Princess Marie was a daughter of King William I of Württemberg and Grand Duchess Catherine Pavlovna of Russia (the fourth daughter of Tsar Paul I of Russia and Duchess Sophie Dorothea of Württemberg).
+Princess Marie was a daughter of King William I of Württemberg and Grand Duchess Catherine Pavlovna of Russia.
 Reportedly, the marriage, was an unhappy one, as was his sister-in-law Sophie's marriage to King William III of the Netherlands.
-Marie's younger half-brother, Charles, became King in June 1864 following the death of her father.
+Marie's younger half-brother, Charles, became king in June 1864 following the death of her father.

 Neipperg died on 16 November 1865, at age 58, at Winnenden, Germany.